 What is a Tree Traversal?

-Tree traversal is a process used in computer science to visit or check each node in a tree data structure exactly once.
+Tree traversal is a process used in computer science to visit or check each node in a tree data structure.
 This can be done in different ways, including depth-first order (pre-order, in-order, post-order) and breadth-first order (level order).
 The traversal method chosen often depends on the specific needs of the algorithm being used.
 This process is crucial in tasks such as searching for a specific value in the tree, checking the structure of the tree, or applying an operation to each node.

 How to Calculate Tree Traversal?

-3. Finally, calculate the result.
+3. Calculate the result.

 Example Problem: